ilyav24/ilya-s/GAME_README.md

 To install: import the project into Eclipse and run the game.

 Prerequisites:
+-JDK 1.8
-Latest version of Java Eclipse.
+-Latest version of Java Eclipse